-See. then. dear Christians ! bread and wine are about to be offered to God, as being the noblest of inanimate creatures, since they are made for the nourishment of man; and even that is only a poor material image of what they are destined to become in our Christian Sacrifice.
+See, then, dear Christians ! bread and wine are about to be offered to God, as being the noblest of inanimate creatures, since they are made for the nourishment of man; and even that is only a poor material image of what they are destined to become in our Christian Sacrifice.
 Their substance will soon give place to God himself, and of themselves nothing will remain but the appearances.
 Happy creatures, thus to yield up their own being, that God may take its place !
 We, too, are to undergo a like transformation, when, as the Apostle expresses it, ' that which is mortal shall put on immortality."
 Until that happy change shall be realized, let us offer ourselves to God as often as we see the bread and wine presented to him in the holy Sacrifice; and let us glorify him, who, by assuming our human nature, has made us 'partakers of the divine nature.'2

 The priest again turns to the people with the usual salutation, as though he would warn them to redouble their attention.
-Let us read the Offertory with him, and when he offers the Host to God let us unite with him in saving:
+Let us read the Offertory with him, and when he offers the Host to God let us unite with him in saying:

-Suscipe. sancte Pater. omnipotens æterne Deus, hanc immaculatam hostiam, quam ego indignus famulus tuus offero tibi Deo meo vivo et vero, pro innumerabilibus peccatis et offensionibus et negligentiis meis, et pro omnibus circumstantibus, sed et
+Suscipe, sancte Pater, omnipotens æterne Deus, hanc immaculatam hostiam, quam ego indignus famulus tuus offero tibi Deo meo vivo et vero, pro innumerabilibus peccatis et offensionibus et negligentiis meis, et pro omnibus circumstantibus, sed et pro omnibus fidelibus chri-

 All that we have, O Lord, comes from thee, and belongs to thee; it is just, therefore, that we return it unto thee.
 But how wonderful art thou in the inventions of thy immense love !
-This bread which we are offering to thee is to give place, in a few moments, to the sacred pro omnibus fidelibus chri- Body of Jesus.
-We beseech stianis vivis atque defunctis; thee, receive, together with this ut mihi et illis proficiat ad salutem in vitam æternam.
-Amen oblation, our hearts, which long to live by thee, and to cease to live their own life of self.
+This bread which we are offering to thee is to give place, in a few moments, to the sacred Body of Jesus.
+We beseech ut mihi et illis proficiat ad salutem in vitam æternam.
+Amen.

-1 I Cor.
-XV 53.
+1 I Cor. xv 53.

-1 2 St Pet. i 4.
+\ 2 St Pet. i 4.